QLD 4305 Census 2021 + Live DA Data

 What schools are in Newtown?

-No schools are recorded inside the 0.72 km2 Newtown boundary in this dataset.
+No schools are recorded inside the 0.72 sqkm Newtown boundary in this dataset.
 Families rely on schools in the broader Ipswich area, postcode 4305.
-University qualifications among local residents stand at 30.2%, just 0.1 percentage points above the national average, in line with the broader Australian norm.
+University qualifications among local residents stand at 30.2%, just 0.1 percentage points above the national average, indicating education levels broadly in line with the national norm.

 Is Newtown safe?